Gabriel Jackson (Hispanist): Biography

-A disciple of both Jaume Vicens i Vives and the prominent French historian Pierre Vilar, Jackson was a regular collaborator of the Spanish daily El País for many years.
-In 1966 he was awarded the American Historical Association's Herbert Baxter Adams Prize, and in 2002, Spain's prestigious Nebrija Prize from the University of Salamanca.
+A disciple of Jaume Vicens i Vives and the prominent French historian Pierre Vilar, Jackson was a regular collaborator of the Spanish daily El País for many years.
+In 1966, he was awarded the American Historical Association's Herbert Baxter Adams Prize for his 1965 book The Spanish Republic and the Civil War, and in 2002, Spain's prestigious Nebrija Prize from the University of Salamanca.